 Inhibitor of KappaB

 The transcriptional factor NF-κB – a key regulator of cellular events such as cell growth, immune response, and cell survival – was first identified by Dr. David Baltimore’s group (Sen and Baltimore 1986).
 Inhibitor of kappaB (IκB) can form a complex with NF-κB and control these events.
 IκB family proteins harbor an ankyrin (ANK) repeat domain, a core motif of NF-κB binding, which was first identified in the cell-cycle gene sequences of yeast and Drosophila in 1987 (Breeden and Nasmyth 1987).
 IκB family members have been found to have conserved ANK repeat domains, including β-strand and α-helix repeat sequences.
 On the basis of extensive studies, nine IκB family proteins harboring ANK repeats have been identified, and these IκB...

 - Okuma A, Hoshino K, Ohba T, Fukushi S, Aiba S, Akira S, et al. Enhanced apoptosis by disruption of the STAT3-IkappaB-zeta signaling pathway in epithelial cells induces Sjogren’s syndrome-like autoimmune disease.
 Immunity.
-2013;38:450–60. doi: 10.1016/j.immuni.2012.11.016.CrossRefPubMedGoogle Scholar
+2013;38:450–60. https://doi.org/10.1016/j.immuni.2012.11.016.CrossRefPubMedGoogle Scholar